Casraw/spacebarchat-docker/README.md

 Then start it with: `docker-compose -f docker-compose.prod.s3.yaml up` or `docker-compose -f docker-compose.prod.s3.yaml up -d`

-At first start, you get an.
+At first start, you get the following error.
 This error can be ignored due to first start.

 ```
 db_1        | 2023-03-04 17:28:25.790 UTC [63] ERROR:  relation "config" does not exist at character 31